felix-lang/felix/doc/tools/installation.rst

 You first need to configure git, please see git docs.
-Then for a user without write access to the Felix repository, make a workspace directory *in which* the Felix repository directory will be created.
+Then for a user without write access to the Felix repository, make a workspace directory *in which* the Felix repository directory will be created and `cd` into it.
 Now grab a copy of Felix:

 .. code-block:: bash